MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/implementation-considerations-offline.md

 | Enterprise | SQL Server Enterprise is rarely necessary, but there are scenarios where it could be valuable.
 For example, if hosting a CSU (self-hosted) in a datacenter VM for use across a large area of many devices, removing the limitations could be valuable to maximize performance capabilities. |

 ### Offline testing
-It is crucial to properly test Modern POS and offline functionality when performing updates.
-To verify proper functionality, here is a non-exhaustive list of functions to test while offline:
+When you perform updates, it's crucial that you thoroughly test Modern POS (MPOS) and offline functionality.
+Here is a non-exhaustive list of functions that you should test while you're offline, to verify correct functionality:

- - Test cashier and manager logon.
+-	Test cashier and manager sign-in.
 -	Test shift opening and closing.
- - Test product browsing using categories.
+-	Test product browsing by using categories.
- - Test product search using the search bar.
+-	Test product search by using the search bar.
 -	Test a cash and carry transaction.
 -	Test blind returns.
 -	Test discounts.
 -	Test unit of measure changes.
- - Test payment functionality (all payments types, listed below, should work and be available while offline):
+-	Test payment functionality.
+All the following payment types should work and be available while you're offline:
   -	Cash
   - Currency
   - Check
   -	Loyalty
   -	Card
   -	Customer account
   -	Gift card
 -	Test **Show journal**.
- - Start a transaction while in online mode, then force the switch to offline (disconnect from internet rather than manually switching to offline) and continue to checkout.
+-	Start a transaction while you're in online mode.
+Then force the switch to offline mode (that is, disconnect the system from the internet instead of manually switching to offline mode), and continue to checkout.
- - Perform the previous test when the offline database doesn't have the latest data for, as an example, the customer (missing) or a product (missing) in cart.
-The expectation here is that there will be a warning or error message and the cashier should be able to continue using MPOS in offline mode to perform new cash and carry transactions.
+-	Perform the previous test when the offline database doesn't have the latest data for the customer (missing) or a product (missing) in cart, for example.
+In this case, the expectation is that the cashier will receive a warning or error message, but will still be able to continue to use MPOS in offline mode to perform new cash and carry transactions.
- - Switch to online after performing one or more transactions while offline, then switch back online and verify that the transactions are uploaded.
+-	Perform one or more transactions while you're offline.
+Then switch back to online mode, and verify that the transactions are uploaded.

 ## Troubleshooting